coinbase-samples/prime-cli/README.md

 primectl
 ```

-Finally, to run commands for each endpoint, use the following format to run each endpoint.
-Please note that many endpoints require flags, which are specified with the `--help` flag.
+Finally, to run commands for each endpoint, use the following format to test each endpoint.
+Please note that many endpoints require flags, which are detailed with the `--help` flag.

 ```
 primectl list-portfolios